 Through You, All Things Are Possible

 The Food Pantry serves over two hundred families each month.
 Our goal is to provide each family with enough basic food for one week.
 What we give them depends largely upon what we have been given by our generous donors.
+Since our beginning in 2005, we have never had to turn anyone away for not having enough food.
+And for that, we are extremely grateful.

 We provide a variety of good food covering breakfast, lunch, and dinner.
 Our pantry is equipped with refrigeration and freezer space.
 This allows us to offer fresh and frozen options, like meat, eggs, and dairy.
 We also offer the often-forgotten-about needs of personal hygiene, household, and baby care items.